jxnl/blog/docs/writing/posts/rag-inverted.md

 # How to build a terrible RAG system

-!!! note "RAG Course"

-    I'm building a RAG Course right now, if you're interested in the course please fill out this [form](https://q7gjsgfstrp.typeform.com/ragcourse)

-If you've seen any of my work, you know that the main message I have for anyone building a RAG system is to think of it primarily as a recommendation system.
-Today, I want to introduce the concept of inverted thinking to address how we should approach the challenge of creating an exceptional system.
+If you've followed my work on RAG systems, you'll know I emphasize treating them as recommendation systems at their core.
+In this post, we'll explore the concept of inverted thinking to tackle the challenge of building an exceptional RAG system.

 !!! note "What is inverted thinking?"

-    Inversion is the practice of thinking through problems in reverse.
-It's the practice of “inverting” a problem - turning it upside down - to see it from a different perspective.
-In its most powerful form, inversion is asking how an endeavor could fail, and then being careful to avoid those pitfalls. [[1]](https://www.wealest.com/articles/inversion-examples#:~:text=Inversion%20is%20the%20practice%20of,careful%20to%20avoid%20those%20pitfalls.)
+    Inverted thinking is a problem-solving approach that flips the perspective.
+Instead of asking, "How can I build a great RAG system?", we ask, "How could I create the worst possible RAG system?"
+By identifying potential pitfalls, we can more effectively avoid them and build towards excellence.

+This approach aligns with our broader discussion on RAG systems, which you can explore further in our [RAG flywheel article](./rag-flywheel.md) and our comprehensive guide on [Levels of Complexity in RAG Applications](./rag-levels-of-rag.md).

 <!-- more -->